-Editor's note: The precise relationship between weight factor and EAS load is FFS.

-Editor's note: The signalling load of the providing EDI with weight factor needs to be evaluated.
+NOTE: In order to reduce the signalling load of the providing EDI towards the SMF, it is expected that AF will not change the weight factor of the DNAI very frequently.

-In addition, the AF may also provide average delay over N6 interface associated with the DNAI so the SMF can select DNAI/UPF based on the E2E delay (UE to UPF delay + N6 interface delay) requirements.
+In addition, the AF may also provide average delay over N6 interface associated with the DNAI in the EAS Deployment information.
+The SMF can obtain the delay between the UE and DNAI/UPF by using QoS monitoring.
+When the SMF receives E2E delay requirements in the PCC rule, the SMF selects DNAI/UPF via which the E2E delay (UE to UPF delay + N6 interface delay) can meet the E2E delay requirements.

 6.11.2 Procedures